 - What Gilda Ate? also didn't make that much sense to me but I think that was the point, either way, I didn't mind it.

 - I like the Albert Brooks shorts.
-They all kind of start like a YouTube video where Albert Brooks is doing a Vlog that then leads into a narcissistic exploration into a topic.
-I really like this type of humor and if I was at all comfortable in front of the camera would love to attempt to create content like this.
+Each one kind of start like a YouTube video where Albert Brooks is doing a Vlog that then leads into a narcissistic exploration of a topic.
+I really like this type of humor and if I were at all comfortable in front of the camera would love to attempt to create content like this.

 So that was my experience with Season One Episode Three.
 As I said above, the Garrett Morris hearing impaired news sketch was my favorite sketch of the night as well as my new all-time favorite sketch at the stage!!!